Macrobrachium carcinus

 Macrobrachium carcinus is a species of fresh water shrimp known as the big claw river shrimp.
 It is native to streams, rivers and creeks from Florida to southern Brazil.
-It is the largest known species of Neotropical freshwater prawn, growing up to 30 cm long and weighing as much as 850 g, although even larger specimens have been reported.
-It is an important species for commercial fishing in the Sao Francisco area, where it is known by the local name of pitu.
+It is the largest known species of Neotropical freshwater shrimp, growing up to 30 cm long and weighing as much as 850 g, although even larger specimens have been reported.
+It is an important species for commercial fishing in the Sao Francisco River basin, where it is known by the local name of pitu.
 M. carcinus is omnivorous, with a diet consisting of molluscs, small fish, algae, leaf litter and insects.

 Macrobrachium carcinus has a tan or yellow body with dark brown stripes.
-Its chelae are unusually long and thin, to facilitate foraging for food in small crevices, and may be blue or green in colour.
+Its chelae are unusually long and thin, to facilitate foraging for food in small crevices, and may be blue or green in color.